 Without the right drivers, you may still experience latency even if your buffer size is low and your CPU can easily become overloaded.

-If you have a Windows computer the best driver to install is the ASIO audio drivers and for Mac OS it is the Core Audio drivers.
+If you have a Windows computer the best driver to install is the ASIO audio drivers and for Mac OS it is the Core Audio driver.
 These drivers are built to handle low buffer sizes and are perfect for audio production.

 If your computer doesn’t allow ASIO, you can try using ASIO4ALL instead.
 To activate your new driver, go to preferences in your DAW, then under the audio tab find the driver select to choose your new driver.